magmamelee/dots/README.md

 # Background
 I optimized these dotfiles for my laptop, an HP Elitebook 8440p.
 However, I have deleted some directories that I have deemed not important for me, such as NeoVim and Alacritty configuration files.
-If you would like the original folders, files, and more, I would highly encourage you to visit petrolblue's dots repository, which is linked at the end of this document.
+If you would like the original folders, files, and more, I would highly encourage you to visit the original repo.

 # Instructions